-Taking Mass Transit Railway (MTR) is one of the most convenient ways to travel in Hong Kong.
+Taking the Mass Transit Railway (MTR) is one of the most convenient ways to travel in Hong Kong.
 It is efficient, quick and cheap.
 Depending on the distance, single journey fares range from 4 HKD to 26 HKD.

 Photo: Tourist Day Pass and an entry turnstile ticket touchpad

-HK MTR Station and rail line map
+HK MTR System map

 Tips for Using Hong Kong’s MTR System